McLaren M10B car-by-car histories

 Then unknown until sold in 1984 by Ian Webb (Dorking) to Roger Ealand.
 Raced by Ealand in 1985 and advertised later that year.
 Raced again in 1986 and then sold to fellow historic racing driver Paul Palmer.
 Palmer had the car restored by Michael Cane Ltd in or around 1987 and then sold it to Ed Hubbard.
 Hubbard would later become well known as the owner of Bentley "Old Number One".
 Hubbard sold the car on in 1988 to Ean Pugh (Wales & Monaco) in a deal that included Connaught B5.
 However, Ean is quite sure the car he bought was the "ex-Prophet" 400-04, not 400-03.

-Together with the rest of Pugh's cars, the McLaren is now in a private museum near High Wycombe.
-Retained September 2013.
+Together with the rest of Pugh's cars, the McLaren was placed in a private museum near High Wycombe.
+Sold to Keith Norris in June 2020.

 Driven by: Mike Walker, Roy Lane, Richard Shardlow, John Bailey and Harry Phillips.
 First race: Oulton Park (UK R1), 27 Mar 1970.
 Total of 52 recorded races.